ytsutano/axmldec/README.md

         unzip -j com.example.app.apk AndroidManifest.xml

-2. Pass the manifest file (either binary or text) the tool to decode:
+2. Pass the manifest file (either binary or text) to decode:

-        axmldec AndroidManifest.xml
+        axmldec -o output.xml AndroidManifest.xml

-    This will print the decoded XML file to the stdout.
+    This will write the decoded XML to `output.xml`.

-    `axmldec` removes unnecessary whitespaces.
-Use another tool to make the output pretty if necessary:
+    `axmldec` writes to the standard output if the `-o` option is not specified.
+This is useful when additional processing is required.
+For example, you can extract the package name using `xmllint`:

-        axmldec AndroidManifest.xml | xmllint --format - > pretty.xml
+        axmldec AndroidManifest.xml | xmllint --xpath 'string(/manifest/@package)' -

 ## 3 Building

 Install Boost and CMake.
+Make sure you have a latest C++ compiler.
 Then compile:

     cmake -DCMAKE_BUILD_TYPE=Release . && make

 ## 4 Developer

-- Yutaka Tsutano at University of Nebraska-Lincoln.
+- [Yutaka Tsutano](http://yutaka.tsutano.com) at University of Nebraska-Lincoln.

 ## 5 License